 Start date, Duration, Stipend, and Location

-The start date is flexible; funding has already been received.
+The start date is flexible but not later than September 2023; funding has already been received.

 The position is full time for one year and is renewable.
 The funding package consists of a stipend (consistent with CIHR funding levels) plus conference / training funding.

 The successful candidate could be registered at Concordia University (www.concordia.ca) or UQAM (www.uqam.ca); the actual work would be conducted at the CIUSSS-NIM, Hôpital du Sacré-Coeur de Montreal (https://rechercheciusssnim.ca/).

 To apply, please forward the following:

 - A complete curriculum vitae, including summary of GPA’s, a full publication list (including hyperlinks where possible) and email contact details for two referees

 - A letter of motivation and statement of research accomplishments and future research goals

 - 2-3 research publications that best demonstrate your fit for the position